Lanarkshire Tramways Company

 A rather stern-looking conductor festooned with tickets and other accoutrements, aboard the platform of Tramcar No 23 — photo undated, but probably taken in late 1903 or early 1904 given that the rocker panel bears the original name of the company, but crossed out: 'The Hamilton, Motherwell & Wishaw Tramways Co'.
 He appears to be wearing informal attire, along with a plain kepi-style cap.

-A small group of motormen, conductors, inspectors, along with the Chief Inspector, assembled for the camera at the Power House in 1908.
+A small group of motormen, conductors and inspectors, along with the chief inspector, assembled for the camera at the Power House in 1908.

-A blow-up of the above photo showing some of the motormen and conductors.
-Employee No 1 on the left, who bears a passing resemblance to a certain Georgian dictator, has what appears to be a star-shaped badge on his left sleeve; a few of the others in the main photo also have this badge, which is probably signifies either good conduct or long service.
+An enlargement of the above photograph showing some of the motormen and conductors.
+Employee No 1 on the left, who bears a passing resemblance to a certain Georgian dictator, has a star-shaped badge on his left sleeve, which denoted 5-years' service.

-General pattern script-lettering cap badges — Motorman and Conductor — of the type used by Lanarkshire Tramways Company - brass.
+General pattern script-lettering cap badges ('Motorman' and 'Conductor') of the type used by the Lanarkshire Tramways Company — brass.

 A nice study of a swanky-looking motorman (Employee No 8) and a rather less sartorially conscious fitter, taken at the Power House - photo undated.

-A blow-up of the above photo showing details of the motorman's uniform insignia and cap, which shows that the badge worn above the grade badge consisted of intertwined 'LTC' initials.
-The epaulette badges do not appear to be an '8' (his employee number shown clearly on his collar), so were more than likely the same 'LTC' badge that was worn on the cap.
+An enlargement of the above photograph showing details of the motorman's uniform insignia and cap, which shows that the badge worn above the grade badge consisted of intertwined 'LTC' initials.
+The epaulette badges do not appear to be an '8' (his employee number, which is seen clearly on his collar), so were more than likely the same 'LTC' badge that was worn on the cap.

 Lanarkshire Tramways Company cap badge — brass.
 Author's Collection.

-A blow-up of the above photo revealing the subject to be a motorman, or at least that is what his cap says.
+An enlargement of the above photograph revealing the subject to be a motorman, or at least that is what his cap says.
 He also has a fine medal ribbon, almost certainly from his Great War service.

 Senior staff

-A blow up of the 1908 staff photo above showing Inspector Brookes (left), Chief Inspector Haggerty (middle) and Inspector Williamson (right).
+An enlargement of the 1908 staff photograph above showing Inspector Brookes (left), Chief Inspector Haggerty (middle) and Inspector Williamson (right).
 The jacket edges, pockets and sleeves are all embellished with material of a finer quality than the main body of the jacket.

 Female staff